S T O R M W A T E R

 San Juan County conducts annual catch basin and storm line cleaning before the first heavy rains of the fall, to ensure the system is functioning properly and to prevent accumulated sediment in the system from discharging into waterways.
 Storm system cleaning and regular street sweeping, together, help protect our waters.

 Stormwater sampling provides quantitative data to determine pollutant concentrations in runoff.
 Stormwater sampling is conducted twice a year before and after the first flush of fall rains.
 San Juan County has been sampling stormwater since 2012 on San Juan, Orcas, and Lopez Islands at a variety of point sources and test for nutrients, bacteria, heavy metals and hydrocarbons.

-Environmental Resources provides review, approval and technical assistance to the Stormwater permit process.
+Environmental Stewardship provides review, approval and technical assistance to the Stormwater permit process.

 San Juan County's stormwater management requirements differ depending on the size project and scope of work.
 San Juan County reference the Minimum Requirements provided in the 2005 Washington State Department of Ecology (DOE) Stormwater Manuals (see under Quick Links on right).